GathunguAlex/Artticals/README.md

 Build the following methods on the Author class

 + Author.all
-  + should return all of the authors
+  + returns an array of all authors
 + Author#articles
   + returns a list of articles the author has written
 + Author#magazines